GabeScott/standard-works-vault/General Conference/2022 April - Love, Share, Invite.md

 How might we simply add to the list of things we already share what we love about the gospel of Jesus Christ?

 Elder Dieter F. Uchtdorf explained: “If someone asks about your weekend, don’t hesitate to talk about what you experienced at church.
 Tell about the little children who stood in front of a congregation and sang with eagerness how they are trying to be like Jesus.
-Talk about the group of youth who spent time helping the elderly in rest homes to compile personal histories.”7
+Talk about the group of youth who spent time helping the elderly in rest homes to compile personal histories.”[^7]

 Sharing isn’t about “selling” the gospel.
 You don’t have to write a sermon or correct someone’s incorrect perceptions.

 When it comes to missionary work, God doesn’t need you to be His sheriff; He does, however, ask that you be His sharer.

 By sharing our positive experiences in the gospel with others, we take part in fulfilling the Savior’s great commission.

+## Invite

 The third thing you can do is invite.